Gizra/entity_validator/README.md

 ```

 ## Interact with the entity validator
-After setting the methods you, or of your modules, need to validate an object.
-First initialize the object it self:
+Validating an object is pretty easy.
+First initialize the handler:
 ```php
 $handler = entity_validator_get_validator_handler('node', 'article');
 ```